azrap/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the DOM?
+What is the DOM?

+>> it is the rendering of the code that the browser parses.
+DOM will be in html/css while the code itself could be written in any language like Javascript, Python etc.

-2. What is an event?
+What is an event?

+>> Javascript interactions with HMTL are events

-3. What is an event listener?
+What is an event listener?

+>> an event listener is a method that links an event handler to a specific element, allowing a user interaction to enable functionality on the website.

-4. Why would we convert a NodeList into an Array?
+Why would we convert a NodeList into an Array?

+>> NodeLists have a limited # of Array methods available to them so we can unlock the full power of arrays when we convert NodeLists

-5. What is a component?
+What is a component?

+>> Components are repeatable/toggleable parts of the UI such as carousels, newsfeed cards etc.

 ### Git Set up